Chris Cornell started in Soundgarden as a drummer.

 I’ll let you in on a secret I learned about writing.
 Maybe it’s in one of those manuals on how to churn out respectable creative nonfiction.
 Perhaps a great professor could let you in on it, too.
 Wherever I learned it, I’ll give it to you now, free of charge; a parting gift for reading this far.
 So here goes: give your subject the last word.
 It lends credence to the illusion that the subject carries more importance than the writer.
 Is it true?
 I guess you’ll have to let me know.

-So this last part won’t be about how I play “4th of July” every Independence Day.
-It won’t be about how I sing Eddie Vedder’s part on “Hunger Strike” while making my wife sing Chris Cornell’s part because, well, who can ever really hit the million notes on his final “HUUNNNGGRRYYYY!”?
-It won’t be about how I put my hands together and look up at the sky (every. single. time.) when I hear the lyrics “In my bed/ A Walking sleep/ And my youth, I pray to keep/” from “Black Hole Sun.”
-And it definitely won’t be about how I played Rockband the day after Chris Cornell died and wouldn’t stop until I got 100% and the top score on drums for the song “Rusty Cage.”
+So this last part won’t be about how I play “4th of July”every Independence Day.
+It won’t be about how I sing Eddie Vedder’s part on “Hunger Strike”while making my wife sing Chris Cornell’s part because, well, who can ever really hit the million notes on his final “HUUNNNGGRRYYYY!”?
+It won’t be about how I put my hands together and look up at the sky (every. single. time.) when I hear the lyrics “In my bed/ Walking sleep/ In my youth, I pray to keep/” from “Black Hole Sun.”
+And it definitely won’t be about how I played the video game Rockband the day after Chris Cornell died and wouldn’t stop until I got 100% and the top score on drums for the song “Rusty Cage.”
 (My Matt Cameron impression (he’s the drummer from Soundgarden) took eight aborted tries and about forty-five minutes, but I did it; I can’t sing like Chris Cornell, so, as a fellow drummer, I figured he would find the solipsistic tribute amusing).
-The last few paragraphs will be about the first time Chris Cornell stepped out from behind the kit to sing (also costarring his band mates in Soundgarden’s initial incarnation, guitarist Kim Thayil and bassist Hiro Yamamoto).
+The last paragraph will be about the first time Chris Cornell stepped out from behind the kit to sing.
 No, it’s not the factual account of how it went down.
 I wasn’t in the room and certainly wasn’t privy to Chris Cornell’s thoughts.
 And I’m only about 10% sure that I’ve earned the creative license to tell such a tale.
 But sometimes you have to work through your doubts.
 Get out from behind the kit and take a risk.
 Show me the power, child!
 Right?
 Because the story is never about us.
 Until the artist assures us that it is.